Tuesday, August 6, 2024

 It is done through Machine Effort and Human Effort Engineering."

-It is concerned with engineering products and engineering processes primarily.
-It continuously improves engineering elements of products and processes as the opportunity arises to increase efficiency and productivity.
+It is concerned with engineering products and engineering systems and processes primarily.
+It continuously improves engineering elements of products and systems/processes as the opportunity arises to increase efficiency and productivity.
 Various other activities that plan and control engineering products and processes are also improved by industrial engineers to assure the productivity of the engineering processes or the engineering system as a whole.
 Industrial engineers also focus on the study and improvement of human effort in engineering processes.

 Japanese companies used industrial engineering extensively with various innovations.
 They improved the understanding of industrial engineering methods among their workmen and achieved unprecedented increase in the productivity of their industrial enterprises in post-second world war period.
 The Japanese production systems got the distinction with the description of them as World Class Manufacturing Systems.
 Industrial engineering played an important role in the success of the most famous Japanese company "Toyota Motors."
 Taiichi Ohno, the person credited with Toyota Production Systems appreciates Industrial Engineering as Profit Engineering, the engineering discipline that increases profits every year by decreasing cost, that leads to increased sales and more profits.